MihaelMajetic141/MihaelMajetic141/README.md

 # 👋 Hi, I'm Mihael!

-I'm a passionate developer from Croatia 🇭🇷 with a love for building innovative solutions across the full stack.
-From crafting robust back-end systems to designing intuitive Android apps and diving into deep learning, I thrive on turning ideas into reality.
+I'm a software developer from Croatia focused on building innovative solutions across the full stack.
+From crafting robust back-end applications to designing intuitive Android and Angular apps, I thrive on turning ideas into reality.
 Welcome to my GitHub, where I share my projects and explore new technologies!

 ## 🚀 About Me
-- 💻 **Full-Stack Developer** with expertise in Spring Boot, Angular, Android development and deep learning.
+- 💻 **Full-Stack Developer** with expertise in Spring Boot, Angular and Android development.
 - 🌍 Based in **Croatia**.
-- 🔍 Always learning and experimenting with new tools and frameworks.
 - 🎯 Passionate about creating efficient, scalable, and user-friendly applications.

 ## 🛠️ Tech Stack